Allen Robinson II Player Prop Bets for NFL Week 6 | Chicago vs. Green Bay 10/17/2021

 Matchup vs. Green Bay

-- Against the Packers, Robinson has averaged 75 receiving yards per game over his seven career matchups, 75.0 more than his over/under for Sunday's game.
+- Robinson's 75 receiving yards per game in his seven career matchups against the Packers are 24.5 more than his over/under for Sunday's game.

-- In seven matchups versus the Packers, Robinson has had a TD catch once (including multiple scores in that game).
+- In seven matchups with the Packers, Robinson has had a touchdown catch once (including multiple scores in that game).

 - Note: Robinson's stats vs. Packers date back to 2016.

-- The Packers have the NFL's ninth-ranked pass defense this season, yielding 233.4 yards per game through the air.
+- The 233.4 yards per game the Packers are giving up through the air makes them the NFL's ninth-ranked pass defense.

-- The Packers' defense is 27th in the league, allowing 2.4 passing touchdowns per game.
+- The Packers' defense is 27th in the league, giving up 2.4 passing touchdowns per game.

 Recent Performances